SCNode: Spatial and Contextual Coordinates for Graph Representation Learning: Experiments

 \section{Experiments}

-We evaluate ClassContrast in two tasks: node classification and link prediction.
-We share our Python implementation at {\url{https://anonymous.4open.science/r/CC-77A6/}}
+We evaluate SCNode in two tasks: node classification and link prediction.
+We share our Python implementation at {\url{https://github.com/joshem163/SCNode}}

-\paragraph{Datasets.} We use three widely-used homophilic datasets which are citation networks, CORA, CITESEER, and PUBMED~\cite{sen2008collective}, two Open Graph Benchmark (OGB) datasets: OGBN-ARXIV and OGBN-MAG~\cite{hu2020open}, and five heterophilic datasets, TEXAS, CORNELL, WISCONSIN, CHAMELEON and SQUIRREL~\cite{pei2020geom}.
+\paragraph{Datasets.} We use three widely-used homophilic datasets, which are citation networks, CORA, CITESEER, and PUBMED~\citep{sen2008collective}, two Open Graph Benchmark (OGB) datasets: OGBN-ARXIV and OGBN-MAG~\citep{hu2020open}, and ten heterophilic datasets, including TEXAS, CORNELL, WISCONSIN, and CHAMELEON~\citep{pei2020geom}, as well as filtered versions of SQUIRREL and CHAMELEON, AMAZON-RATINGS, TOLOKER, and QUESTIONS~\citep{platonov2023critical}.
 The datasets are described in \Cref{sec:feature_details} and their statistics are given in \Cref{tab:dataStats}.

-\paragraph{Model Setup and Metrics.} For the three citation networks and five heterophilic datasets, the same setup is used as outlined by Bodnar et al.~\cite{bodnar2022neural}: we split nodes of each class into 48\%, 32\%, and 20\% for training, validation and testing and report averages of 10 runs.
-We follow the train/validation/test split set by the OGB to report the accuracy score for OGBN-ARXIV and OGBN-MAG~\cite{hu2020open}.

-\paragraph{Embeddings.} We give the details of ClassContrast embeddings for each dataset in~\cref{sec:feature_details}.
+\paragraph{Experimental Setup.} We evaluate SCNode on three citation networks and four heterophilic graph datasets, following the experimental protocol established by Bodnar et al.~\citep{bodnar2022neural}.
+For these datasets, we randomly split the nodes of each class into $48\% $ for training, $32\% $ for validation, and $20\% $ for testing, and report the average accuracy over 10 independent runs.
+For the OGB datasets, OGBN-ARXIV and OGBN-MAG, we use the official train/validation/test splits provided by the Open Graph Benchmark (OGB)~\citep{hu2020open}, and report the classification accuracy accordingly.
+For the remaining datasets, we adopt the same splitting strategy as outlined in~\citep{platonov2023critical}.
+We give the details of SCNode embeddings for each dataset in ~\cref{sec:feature_details}.
 The dimensions of the embeddings used for each dataset are given in \Cref{tab:feature_counts}.

-\paragraph{Model Hyperparameters.} ClassContrast uses an MLP classifier~\cite{haykin1998neural}.
-We configure the architecture with $700$ neurons for the hidden layers, a learning rate of $0.001$, and employed the Adam optimization method for training for 500 epochs.
-We utilized the ReLU activation function for the hidden layers and applied a L2 regularization value of $0.00001$ to mitigate overfitting.
+For classification, we employ a Multi-Layer Perceptron (MLP) with a single hidden layer consisting of 100 neurons.
+We use the ReLU activation function, a learning rate of 0.001, and the Adam optimizer for training up to 500 epochs.
+To mitigate overfitting, we apply L2 regularization with a weight decay of 0.0001.

-\paragraph{Hardware.} We ran non-OGB experiments on a machine with Apple m2 chip Processor (8-core CPU, 10-core GPU, and, 6-core Neural Engine), and 16Gb of RAM.
-For the OGB data sets, we ran experiments on Google Colab with Intel(R) processor, 2.20GHz CPU, V100 GPUs, and 25.5Gb of RAM.
+All non-OGB experiments were conducted on a local machine equipped with an Apple M2 chip (8-core CPU, 10-core GPU, 6-core Neural Engine) and 16 GB of RAM.
+OGB experiments were run on Google Colab, using a system with an Intel(R) 2.20GHz CPU, NVIDIA V100 GPU, and 25.5 GB of RAM.